Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 Lisa & Laura

-Our family was one that showed emotion by hugging and verbally communicating our love for each other and Lisa and Laura were doing well in Dayton, despite me frequently working late (or because of it).
+Our family was one that showed emotion by hugging and verbally communicating our love.
+Lisa and Laura were doing well in Dayton, despite me frequently working late (or because of it).

 Lisa was on the varsity HS basketball team, and when she graduated in 1987, held the school record for the most rebounds.
 Laura played basketball as well but was more interested in dating and hanging out with friends.

 Both got braces at my expense, of course.
-Lisa had bad acne, and I found a good dermatologist that was successful in treating her.
+Lisa had bad acne, and I found a good dermatologist who successfully treated her.
 Each had part-time jobs when they didn’t interfere with sports or school.
-I bought both a car, mostly with the proceeds from the sale of my seven-year-old 18k Rolex® Datejust.
+I bought both cars, mainly with the proceeds from selling my seven-year-old 18k Rolex® Datejust.

 We went on vacation to see their Grandparents every June and to other places like the 1984 World’s Fair in New Orleans.
 Great trip.
 We went to movies, plays, and amusement parks like King’s Island Cincinnati, Magic Mountain Columbus, and Cedar Point Sandusky (All great when we were there in the 80s).